surfliner/surfliner-mirror/README.md

 * [Communication Channels](#communication-channels)

 ## About
-Project Surfliner is an experimental project of the UC San Diego and UC Santa Barbara libraries to collaboratively define, create, and maintain digital library products.
+Project Surfliner is a project of the UC San Diego and UC Santa Barbara libraries to collaboratively define, create, and maintain digital library products.
 Project Surfliner is more than shared code, or even shared objectives.
 The project is the collaboration effort.
 It is building and leveraging the strengths, experiences, and resources of each campus partner to focus on shared concepts and products.

 The collaboration is named Project Surfliner after the Amtrak route that links our institutions together.